 We have to consciously build the kind of online spaces and communities that reflect human values at their best.
 That commitment starts by leaving platforms designed to bring out the worst in us.
 Our values matter more than tweets, followers and likes.
 But staying true to them means having the courage and wisdom to log off.

-I am spending my time now on Farcaster and Mastodon, for the most part.
+I am spending my time now on my own website and Mastodon, for the most part.
 They’re platforms better suited to who I am and what I want to build as a technology writer and thinker.
 They’re platforms where I don’t feel every second spent scrolling is a betrayal of my core principles.